pefcos/lamp/README.md

 ```
 Ok, so you can write a circuit, great, now you need to learn how to call them!
 To execute code inside a circuit you have to type the word "power" followed by the circuit name and the "on" word, or a reference to a lamp with value on.
 If you type `power example_circ on`, you can start the code inside the example circuit we made before.
 If you typed `power example_circ off`, the circuit example_circ would not be called.

 Where can I call a circuit?
-Anywhere that is not inside itself, as lamp does not support recursion.
+Anywhere, including inside itself.
 This gives versatility to the syntax, as circuit definitions between lines of code will be ignored by lampi until it is called (and will be ignored forever if there is no "power" statement).

 Why do I have to put "on" in every circuit powering?
 Because, as you may have noticed, lamp language has no "if" statement, like most other languages do.
 The way to write an if statement in lamp is a clever trick involving circuits.
 The code:
 ```